-From 1978 (50 tons) to 1985 (900 tons) Price: US\$9-10/kg.
-From 1995 (1,350 tons) to 1995 (143,000 tons) Price: US\$4-5/kg.
-From 1996 (150,000 tons) to present (400,000 tons) Price: US\$2.8-4.5/kg.
-Primary objective • Distribution • channels Survival of fish and sale of product Direct sales and cooperatives Increase production volumes Brokers Association of national producers (Salmoexport) Increase productivity Wholesalers (supermarkets) Strategic alliances or integration with end-markets Technological • • channels Experimental fish hatchery Fattening expertise Backward linkages (fish hatchery) Quality certification Increase production scale Domestic production of eggs Forward linkages (process) Control on production cycle of salmon Automated control systems of parameters (water, light, etc.) Vaccines and food Public policy Regulation Technology transfer Precompetitive investment and research Infrastructure Marketing and promotion Supplier technological development and innovation (cages, nets, and food) Environmental management Environmental management Increase productivity and technology transfers Biotechnology (diseases and genetic management) Type of business • at core of cluster Small- and medium-sized enterprises Small- and medium-sized enterprises Presence of foreign groups Large enterprises (integration and concentration) Type of supply • companies in cluster Few and unstable; businesses tend to self-supply to meet their needs Increase outsourcing; local businesses become more specialized Specialized, local SMEs Significant presence of highly specialized international companies Social capital framework Public and private pioneering efforts Association among producers Production system inserted in the global chain of production-marketing a market that was traditionally dominated by producers in the Northern Hemisphere.
+Initiation From 1978 (50 tons) to 1985 (900 tons) Price: US\$9-10/kg.
+Maturity From 1986 (1,350 tons) to 1995 (143,000 tons) Price: US\$4-5/kg.
+Globalization From 1996 (150,000 tons) to present (400,000 tons) Price: US\$2.8-4.5/kg.
+Primary objective • Survival of fish and sale of product Increase production volumes Increase productivity Distribution channels Direct sales and cooperatives Brokers Association of national producers (Salmoexport) Wholesalers (supermarkets) Strategic alliances or integration with end-markets Technological channels Experimental fish hatcheryFattening expertise Backward linkages (fish hatchery)Quality certification Domestic production of eggsForward linkages (process) Increase production scale Control on production cycle of salmon Automated control systems of parameters (water, light, etc.) Vaccilies and 100u Sustainability of the system Public policy Regulation Technology transfer Infrastructure Marketing and promotion Environmental management Increase productivity and technology transfers Precompetitive investment and research Supplier technological development and innovation (cages, nets, and food) Biotechnology (diseases and genetic management) Type of business at core of cluster Small- and medium-sized enterprises Small- and medium-sized enterprises Presence of foreign groups Large enterprises (integration and concentration) Type of supply companies in cluster Few and unstable; businesses tend to self-supply to meet their needs Increase outsourcing; local businesses become more specialized Specialized, local SMEs Significant presence of highly specialized international companies Social capital framework Public and private pioneering efforts Association among producers Production system inserted in the global chain of production-marketing Source: Adapted and upc Source: Adapted and updated from Maggi, Montero, and Parra (2000).

+a market that was traditionally dominated by producers in the Northern Hemisphere.
 The association managed to coordinate the trading process by regulating the quality standards of export shipments, using a seal that was voluntarily accepted by all producers, as was done in other producing countries such as Norway and Scotland.
 The quality seal made it possible for Chilean production to be approved based on its quality, because a minimum quality limit was established for all producers, independent of whether or not they were affiliates of the association.
 Fundación Chile was the organization in charge of defining the standards and strictly implementing the requirements (Pietrobelli, 1998).